What is it?

 - Placements must support participants to get the skills and experience to find a new job at the end of the programme

 - Employers are unable to identify / recruit to Kickstart jobs independently and would need to work with Job Centre Plus (JCP) staff to identify suitable eligible candidates for placements.
 Where an employer has identified someone who they believe may meet the Kickstart criteria, they need to encourage that young person to have a conversation with their JCP Work Coach about Kickstart and the employer / vacancy specifically

 How to apply

-If you're interested in hosting a Kickstart placement as part of Wigan Council’s bid, you will need to:
+If you're interested in working with Wigan Council to recruit to a Kickstart job placement, you will need to:

-You will then be asked to complete a more detailed application, which we will consider for suitability.
+You will then be asked to complete a more detailed full application, which will be considered by our Kickstart panel for suitability.